JFreud/congenial-shell/README.md

 * Forks and executes commands
 * Parses multiple commands on one line using semicolon
 * Ignores whitespace between commands, semicolons, and |'s
-* Redirects using > and <
+* Redirects using < and >
 * Uses pipes to pass information between commands
 * Prints a command prompt when expecting user input

 ## Attempted Features:

 * Error handling (e.g. file open didn't work or putting two semicolons next to each other)
-* Added command prompt but it still displays .local as part of hostname
+* Added command prompt but it still displays .local as part of hostname and gets messed up after using a pipe
 * Trim function to remove unnecessary whitespace, but it only handles leading and trailing whitespace, not whitespace between command and arguments